nellavio/nellavio/README.md

 ## 💎 Overview

-Spireflow is a free, open-source dashboard starter designed for building business applications, internal tools and data-rich admin panels.
-It provides all the UI components, pages and patterns you need to create a complete dashboard - available out of the box.
+Spireflow is a free, open-source dashboard starter designed for building modern SaaS products, internal tools and data-rich admin panels.
+It provides the UI components, pages and patterns you need to create a complete dashboard application - available out of the box.

 It will give you a solid head start and save weeks of development time by serving as a practical foundation that you can easily extend and adapt to your specific needs.
 The project runs as a standalone frontend by default, ready to be integrated with your own API or an optional Spireflow backend that enables a production-ready authentication flow.